akka/akka-management/RELEASING.md

 1. Post an announcement to https://discuss.akka.io
 1. Post an announcement to the Lightbend Engineering Updates mailinglist
 1. Update version in https://github.com/lightbend/reactive-platform-docs/blob/master/build.sbt
+1. Close the current milestone in GitHub and create the next one

 ### Releasing only updated docs